knickoriuk/Crab-Game/README.md

  - [x] ~~Bubble sprite + popped sprite(?)~~
  - [x] ~~Implement `update_positions()` to move pufferfish and piranha positions~~
  - [x] ~~Detect if touching other entities~~
- - [ ] Implement temporary bubble platforms
+ - [x] ~~Implement temporary bubble platforms~~
+ - [x] ~~Make Level 2~~
  - [ ] Falling off screen leads to game over
  - [ ] Fail condition / Game over screen
  - [ ] Add dead crab sprite
- - [ ] Make Level 2
  - [ ] Win condition / Win screen
+ - [ ] Make Level 3

 ## Ideas:
- - Pufferfish float up and down, through platforms
- - Piranha paces left and right along platforms
- - Get points from pearls, sea stars, and sea horses
- - Bubbles that you can double bounce on, but pop and come back after X display refreshes
+ - May be able to optimize movement of puffer and piranha (and reduce awful flickering) by changing stamp and unstamp functions.
+Since we know they always move a fixed amount, we can stamp the bg color within stamp_ functions to cover where they moved from.
+Then don't call unstamp in main, only call when changing levels
+ - Should also optimize by calling unstamp_ functions only if state changes (for star, seahorse, clam, bubble) but still stamp every time